josie-garza/CounselorBot/README.md

 # CounselorBot

 This is a project for Hack TX.
+NodeJS, ExpressJS, MongoDB.